 Bratz are available in nearly 70 countries worldwide.
 Bratz dolls began production in the summer of 2001, and they are produced by MGA Entertainment.

-The original Bratz line included several multi-ethnic characters, including Cloe, Sasha, Jade and Yasmin.
+The original Bratz line included several multi-ethnic characters, including Cloe, Sasha, Jade, and Yasmin.
 They have combable, rooted hair for play value.
 The dolls have very over-sized heads which help them resemble some of the big-head, big-eye dolls of the 1960s such as Blythe.
-The dolls are also known for having fun, detailed accessories and play sets which reflect their "cool" (and somewhat materialistic) lifestyle.
-Playsets depicting discos, karaoke and sushi bars, salons and spas, limousines, retro cafes, and malls are all available.
+The dolls are also known for having fun, detailed accessories and play sets which reflect their cool (and somewhat materialistic) lifestyle.
+Playsets depicting discos, karaoke, and sushi bars, salons and spas, limousines, retro cafes, and malls are all available.

 Size of Bratz Dolls

 Bratz dolls are 10 inches in height, but much more "chunky" to the feel than Barbie dolls which are 11.5 inches in height.
 There is also a pocket-sized "mini Bratz" doll available.

 Materials and Characteristics of Bratz Dolls

 Bratz dolls are made of two types of vinyl: hard vinyl for the head and body with softer, bendable vinyl for the arms and legs.
 Bratz dolls also have a unique feature that when you change their shoes, you actually change their feet.
 The shoes and feet pop off as one.

 This obviously isn't very realistic, but it is fun for play and it does solve the problem of tiny doll shoes being vacuumed up all over the house.